Kris Wilkes

-Kristafer Aaron Wilkes (born September 18, 1998) is an American professional basketball player who is a free agent.
+Kristafer Aaron Wilkes (born September 18, 1998) is an American former basketball player.
 As a high school senior, he was a McDonald's All-American and named Indiana Mr. Basketball.
 He played college basketball for the UCLA Bruins.
 He was a starter as a freshman in 2017–18, when he was named to the Pac-12 All-Freshman Team.
 As a sophomore, he earned second-team All-Pac-12 honors in 2019.
 He went undrafted in the 2019 NBA draft.

 High school career

 As a high school senior in 2017, he was selected to play in the McDonald's All-American Game and was ranked as a consensus five-star prospect in the class of 2017.
 At the conclusion of his senior year, Wilkes was named Indiana Mr. Basketball and an Indiana All-Star.

 College career

 Ranked a consensus five-star college recruit, Wilkes chose to play for UCLA over Indiana and Illinois.
 The Bruins highest ranked recruit for 2017–18 ahead of guard Jaylen Hands, he started in the season opener and scored a team-high 18 points in a 63–60 win over Georgia Tech.
 On November 16, 2017, he had 20 points and a team-high 12 rebounds for his first career double-double in a 106–101 overtime win over Central Arkansas.
 After averaging 16.8 points through the first four games, Wilkes began to struggle.
 He was limited to single-digit scoring in three of four games before scoring 20 points in an 83–75 upset over No. 7 Kentucky.
 On December 31, he scored 21 points in a 74–53 win over Washington.
 On January 20, Wilkes scored another 21 in a 94–91 loss to Oregon.
 In the rematch against Oregon, he scored 19 points and made a career-high five three-pointers in an 86–78 win in the Bruins' final home game.
 In the regular-season finale, Wilkes scored a season-high 22 points and teammate Aaron Holiday had a career-high 34 in an 87–72 victory over USC, completing a season sweep in their crosstown rivalry and clinching a bye and the No. 4 seed for UCLA in the upcoming Pac-12 tournament.
 He was named to the Pac-12 All-Freshman Team.